Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience: Identification of Critical Attack Scenarios

 \section{Identification of Critical Attack Scenarios}

-Identifying CAS in power systems and CPES is closely related to determining worst-case attacks.
+Identifying CASs in power systems and CPES is closely related to determining worst-case attacks.
 Various methodologies exist for detecting these solutions, often focusing on power systems, yielding lists or sets of critical components.